 The strategy of the Company is to source majority of its revenues from bilateral offtake agreements.
 This ensures cash flows while minimizing the exposure of the Company to any unfavorable fluctuations in WESM prices.
-Revenue from bilateral contracts with offtakers contributed 85%, 89% and 92% of total revenue for the years ended December 31, 2013, 2014 and 2015, respectively.
+Revenue from bilateral contracts with offtakers contributed 89%, 92% and 95% of total revenue for the years ended December 31, 2014, 2015 and 2016, respectively, and 95% of the total revenue for six months ended June 30, 2016 and 2017.

-Non-renewal of or non-compliance with offtake agreements.
+Non-renewal of or non-compliance with offtake agreements

 SMC Global Power, through its subsidiaries, has offtake agreements with various distribution utilities, electric cooperatives and large industrial and commercial users.
 Some offtake agreements will expire before the termination of the applicable IPPA Agreement, although they may be renewed by mutual agreement of the parties.
 The IPPA Agreements provide that the amounts of payment obligations of SMC Global Power will increase over time.
-While SMC Global Power intends to renew the offtake agreements upon expiration to provide stable and predictable revenue streams to meet its obligations under the IPPA Agreements, there is no assurance that SMC Global Power will be able to renew or enter into new offtake agreements for similar volumes or at similar prices, or that SMC Global Power will be able to enter into new offtake agreements or at all.
+While SMC Global Power intends to renew the offtake agreements upon expiration to provide stable and predictable revenue streams to meet its obligations under the IPPA Agreements, there is no assurance that SMC Global Power will be able to renew or enter into new offtake agreements for similar volumes or at similar prices, or that SMC Global Power will be able to enter into new offtake agreements.
 If SMC Global Power is unable to enter into new offtake agreements, SMC Global Power will be further exposed to fluctuations in electricity prices in the WESM, which could materially and adversely affect the profitability of SMC Global Power.
-In particular, sales to Meralco in 2015 under the respective PSAs in relation to the Ilijan and Sual Power Plants comprised approximately 59% of the revenue of SMC Global Power from sales of power from the IPPA Power Plants.
-The Ilijan Power Plant PSA will expire in 2019 and can be extended up to the end of the IPPA period in 2022 while the Sual Power Plant PSA will expire in 2019 and can be extended up to the end of the IPPA period in 2024, in each case upon mutual agreement of the parties.
-When the current offtake agreements with Meralco expire or are otherwise renegotiated, they may be renewed for lower electricity volumes than in the past or on different terms, including under different pricing terms.
-Meralco is preparing to enter the power generation business and is expected to become a direct competitor of SMC Global Power.